rsadsb/adsb_deku/README.md

 ## dump1090-fa

-Dump protocl bytes using this library in the same fashion as `dump1090-fa`.
+Dump protocol bytes using this library in the same fashion as `dump1090-fa`.

 ```text
 # Startup dump1090-fa (https://github.com/flightaware/dump1090.git)